Relation(s)Sasha Hurly (Spouse), Ernest de Kock (Father)

-Quinton de Kock Profile
+Quinton de Kock Biography

 Quinton de Kock has emerged as one of the most promising young wicket keepers of this decade, thanks to his flamboyant batting coupled with the efficient display behind the stumps.